GrabCAD/zeromq.node/README.md

-# THIS REPO IS DEPRECATED PLEASE USE eagle-zeromq.node
+# THIS REPO IS DEPRECATED PLEASE USE https://github.com/GrabCAD/zeromq.js